The General Theory of Employment, Interest and Money: Criticisms

 From the outset there has been controversy over what Keynes really meant.
-Many early reviews were highly critical.
 The success of what came to be known as "neoclassical synthesis" Keynesian economics owed a great deal to the Harvard economist Alvin Hansen and MIT economist Paul Samuelson as well as to the Oxford economist John Hicks.
-Hansen and Samuelson offered a lucid explanation of Keynes's theory of aggregate demand with their elegant 45° Keynesian cross diagram while Hicks created the IS-LM diagram.
+Hansen and Samuelson offered a lucid explanation of Keynes's theory of aggregate demand with their 45° Keynesian cross diagram while Hicks created the IS-LM diagram.
 Both of these diagrams can still be found in textbooks.
-Post-Keynesians argue that the neoclassical Keynesian model is completely distorting and misinterpreting Keynes' original meaning, at least in so far as it largely rests on an assumed long-term equilibrium.

 Just as the reception of The General Theory was encouraged by the 1930s experience of mass unemployment, its fall from favour was associated with the 'stagflation' of the 1970s.
-Although few modern economists would disagree with the need for at least some intervention, policies such as labour market flexibility are underpinned by the neoclassical notion of equilibrium in the long run.
 Although Keynes explicitly addresses inflation, The General Theory does not treat it as an essentially monetary phenomenon or suggest that control of the money supply or interest rates is the key remedy for inflation, unlike neoclassical theory.

-Lastly, Keynes' economic theory was criticized by Marxian economists, who said that Keynes ideas, while well intentioned, cannot work in the long run due to the contradictions in capitalism.
-A couple of these contradictions to which Marxians point are the idea of full employment, which is seen as impossible under private capitalism; and the idea that government can encourage capital investment through government spending, when in reality government spending could be a net loss on profits.
+Post-Keynesians argue that the neoclassical Keynesian model is completely distorting and misinterpreting Keynes' original meaning, at least in so far as it largely rests on an assumed long-term equilibrium.